strongswan/swidGenerator/README.rst

     Generate SWID tags

     optional arguments:
-      -h, --help            show this help message and exit --doc-separator DOCUMENT_SEPARATOR
+      -h, --help            show this help message and exit.
+      --doc-separator DOCUMENT_SEPARATOR
-                            Specify a separator string by which the SWID XML documents are separated. e.g for 1 newline use $'\n' --regid REGID         Specify the regid value (used in the <Entity> tag for the regid attribute).Shall not contain any whitespace characters
+                            Specify a separator string by which the SWID XML documents are separated. e.g for 1 newline use $'\n'.
+      --regid REGID         Specify the regid value (used in the <Entity> tag for the regid attribute).Shall not contain any whitespace characters.
       --environment {dpkg,rpm,auto}
                             Specify the environment to be used.
 Defaults to auto.
 If the environment can not be autodetected the exit code is set to 3.
-      --full                Dumps the full SWID tags including file tags for each package
+      --full                Dumps the full SWID tags including file tags for each package.
-      --pretty              Generate pretty readable output
+      --pretty              Generate pretty readable output.
       --entity-name ENTITY_NAME
-                            Specify the entity name (used in the <Entity> tag for the name attribute).Shall not contain any whitespace characters
+                            Specify the entity name (used in the <Entity> tag for the name attribute).
+Shall not contain any whitespace characters.

+    targeted requests:
+      Do a targeted request against either a Software-ID or a Package name.
+The output only contains a SWID tag fully matching the given target.
+If no matching SWID tag is found, the output is empty and the exit code is set to 1.
+These options are mutually exclusive.

-      --match SOFTWARE-ID   Do a targeted request for the specified Software-ID.
+        --software-id SOFTWARE-ID   Do a targeted request for the specified Software-ID.
+A Software-ID is made up as follows:
-                            If specified, output only contains SWID tags matching the given Software-ID.
+                                    {regid}_{os_info}-{architecture}-{package_name}-{package_version}
+                                    e.g regid.2004-03.org.strongswan_Ubuntu_12.04-i686-strongswan-4.5.2-1.2
+        --package PACKAGE           Do a targeted request for the specified package name.
+                                    The package name corresponds to a package name returned by the environment's package manager, e.g glibc-headers on a dpkg managed environment.
 If no matching package is found, the output is empty and the exit code is set to 1.

 Generate Software IDs:
 ::